Risenio/Auto-Bank/README.md

       - If you're using Caali's proxy(toolbox), you don't have to do anything, as this comes along-with by default.
       - If you're using Pinkie's proxy, you will have to get it, via [this LINK](https://github.com/tera-mods-forks/tera-game-state) & place it in your mods folder (`[proxy dir]/mods`).

+## Additional information
+  It will also send a warning if the same exact item is available in more than one page (i.e. Dublicate) in your storage space. (the warning will include a blue clickable links, you can click it to show the item).

 ## Proof of concept
   <details>